Ladies Evening Group

 New members are always welcome – both adults and juniors (Boys aged 7-14 years and Girls aged 7-16 years).

-Practices are on Thursdays, during term time, as follows:
+Practices are on Wednesdays, during term time, as follows:

 Juniors 6:30pm – 7:30pm